audstanley/david/Readme.md

 If you've got an idea of a function that should find it's way into this project, but you won't implement it by yourself, please create a new issue.

+## Issues on Windows?
+Windows 11 is not going to let you map the network drive with a self signed certificate or no running david with no certificate (at all).
+Consider using Caddy, or use Cyberduck - which will let you connect with a self signed certificate.
+There might be a way around this by editing a windows register, but I don't recommend that.
+Just use Cyberduck, or try out Cybermount.
+The easiest option is a reverse proxy running Caddy, in my honest opinion.
+Caddy v2 will sign the certificate, and you can run david with no TLS needed since Caddy is handling the encryption over the internet.

 ## License